gitify-app/gitify/README.md

 ![Gitify](images/press.png)

-### Version 1.0.0
+### Version 1.0.0 - Coming Soon!

+Found a couple of bugs that need to be fixed before the release of version 1.0.0 so will have to postpone the release.
+Will publish 1.0.0 as soon as these bugs are fixed.

-Gitify finally reaches version **1.0.0**.
+~~Gitify finally reaches version **1.0.0**.
 The app has been rewritten from scratch using React v15, Redux, Bootstrap 4 and more.
 This allows me to prepare the surface for more features (for GitHub Enterprise etc).
 Unfortunately, due to a change in the auto-update package API, you will have **to download the update manually**.
-This is now fixed and you won't have to download any updates manually again.
+This is now fixed and you won't have to download any updates manually again.~~

 ### Download